 This helps him to generate extra power and is a technique that the likes of Nadal, Del-Potro and Gonzalez use to great effect too.

 The video below gives a great explanation of wrist lag and how you can start using it to improve your forehand:

 Finally, one of the more technical aspects of Federer’s forehand is his grip.

-Roger uses the eastern forehand grip, a comparatively less extreme grip to most modern players.
+Roger uses the eastern forehand grip, a comparatively less extreme grip than most modern players.

-Federer’s grip is more on the traditional side, meaning that he has to be dialled in to hit heavy spin consistently.
+Federer’s grip is more on the traditional side, meaning that he has to be dialed in to hit heavy spin consistently.

 This grip does provide Federer more flexibility in terms of shot production though, allowing him to use his excellent touch and feel to guide the ball and flick winners from defensive positions.

 If you want to learn more about how to hit your forehand like Roger, check out The Tennis Bros Forehand Domination course!

 Learn to hit crazy power with minimal effort through learning to fully relax and optimal biomechanics

 Tactics and Point Construction